 Rome, the capital of Italy, is located on the Tiber River in the Lazio region to the west of the Italian Peninsula.
-The city was the capital of the Ancient Roman Kingdom, Roman Empire and the Roman Republic in its 2500-year history.
-The city, which is visited by thousands of tourists every year, is a bustling Mediterranean city with its unique architectural structures, world-famous cuisine, restaurants, entertainment centers, fashionable designers and countless shopping places.
+The city was the capital of the Ancient Roman Kingdom, Roman Empire, and the Roman Republic in its 2500-year history.
+The city, which is visited by thousands of tourists every year, is a bustling Mediterranean city with its unique architectural structures, world-famous cuisine, restaurants, entertainment centers, fashion designers, and countless shopping places.

 5. Cinque Terre

-Located in the Lombardy region in northern Italy, Milan is one of the richest and most developed cities in Europe.
-The country’s commercial, cultural and fashion center, Milan merkezs central population is about 1.3 million.
+Located in the Lombardy region in northern Italy, Milano is one of the richest and most developed cities in Europe.
+The country’s commercial, cultural and fashion center, Milano markets central population is about 1.3 million.
 Although not a city preferred by tourists, there are many important places to visit in Milan.
-A well-kempt environment and its proximity to Piazza del Duomo, Duomo Cathedral, Galleria Vittorio Emanuele, Museo Teatrale alla Scala and Via Montenapoleone give to this hotel a special charm.
+A well-kempt environment and its proximity to Piazza del Duomo, Duomo Cathedral, Galleria Vittorio Emanuele, Museo Teatrale Alla Scala, and Via Montenapoleone give to this hotel a special charm.

 12. Lake Como

-Parma, which draws attention with its ham, special Parmesan cheese, different architecture and the beauty of the surrounding countryside, is located in the Emilia-Romagna region of Italy.
+Parma, which draws attention with its ham, special Parmesan cheese, different architecture, and the beauty of the surrounding countryside, is located in the Emilia-Romagna region of Italy.
 Parma has also been a place of interest for opera lovers since the time of Verdi, born near Roncole.
-Parma tarihis many historical sites include the 11th century cathedral and baptistery.
+Parma’s many historical sites include the 11th-century cathedral and baptistery.